Ramat Raziel: History

-The village was established in 1948 on land that had belonged to the depopulated Palestinian village of Kasla.
+The village was established in 1948 on land that had previously belonged to the depopulated Palestinian village of Kasla before the 1948 Arab-Israeli War.
 It was named after David Raziel, chief commander of the Irgun.

 Despite the difficult terrain, the economy was based on farming.
 In 1988 Eli Ben-Zaken planted vineyards and established Domaine du Castel, an award-winning winery, in Ramat Raziel.